522440964/audiosandbox/README.md

     * Training (unsupervised)

-        - Feed model similar to how entire sentences are fed to GPT, an array of the waveform (of varying length) and an array the positional data for that waveform
+        - Feed model similar to how entire phrases are fed to GPT, an array of the waveform (of varying length) and an array the positional data for that waveform

         - The answer is next N seconds data following the waveform (also varying)